shaonhuang/V2rayX/README.md

   - ![statistics](https://img.shields.io/github/downloads/shaonhuang/V2rayX/total?style=plastic)
   - [↪ releases page](https://github.com/shaonhuang/V2rayX/releases/latest)

-- Snapcraft Store (linux)
+- Snapcraft Store (Linux)

   - [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/v2rayx)
   - [↪ home page](https://snapcraft.io/v2rayx)

 ## VII.
 Plugins Downloads

-after install, app will auto install v2ray component.
+after installation, the app will auto-install the v2ray component.

 ## IX.
 Why?

-This project was heavily inspired by yanue/V2rayU, which uses packed v2ray-core to avoid complex intallation with native O-C code.But it is not intuitive to use.Only support macos.
+This project was heavily inspired by yanue/V2rayU, which uses packed v2ray-core to avoid complex installation with native O-C code.
+But it is not intuitive to use.
+Only support macOS.

-I wish to create a web development work flow to work with frondend and backend, and app need a little bit of user interface and it has to be cross-platform.
+I work with different operating systems that need a proxy environment, and I hope the app has a little bit of a user interface and it has to be cross-platform.

-Hence, the app is created.Welcome to pull or make pr.
+Hence, the app is created.
+Welcome to pull or make PR.

 ## X. Development